-Today, there are a growing number of cyber risks for organizations of all sizes across all industries around the globe.
-While these cyber risks can certainly be quantified in terms of data loss, cyber risk has more far-reaching impacts such as threats to your operational resilience and potential financial losses and negative brand and customer impact.
+Today, there are increasing cyber risks for organizations of all sizes across all industries around the globe.
+While these risks can be quantified in terms of data loss, cyber risk has more far-reaching impacts such as threats to your operational resilience and potential financial losses and negative brand and customer impact.

-Unfortunately, many organizations just don't have enough qualified staff, time, resources or experience to identify all of the potential cyber risks for their organization or make plans to prioritize and address them.
+Unfortunately, many organizations just don't have enough qualified staff, time, resources or experience to identify these risks for their organization or to make plans to prioritize and address them.

-As such, threat actors are working overtime to target the likelihood that at least some risks within your organization haven't been mitigated.
+And, threat actors are working overtime hoping you haven’t mitigated all the risks within your organization.
 They're waiting for the right opportunity to exploit a cyber threat and take advantage of your weaknesses with potentially catastrophic outcomes.

 As teams work around the clock to get a handle on cyber risk, the reality is the list grows in length, types and complexity.
 It’s further complicated because many organizations are also balancing cyber risk analysis and cyber risk management while actively responding to multiple risks and disruptions at the same time.

 According to Allianz Risk Barometer 2023, cyber risk is the leading cause of concern for business interruption, leading the list for the second consecutive year.
 That includes incidents such as IT outages, data breaches and ransomware attacks.
 And, for 19 counties, cyber risk is also considered the top peril.